redhat-et/edge-ocp-observability/edge/sample-app/kepler/README.md

 If Grafana is not running in OpenShift,
 To deploy Grafana with a Prometheus DataSource in OpenShift, follow [OpenShift observability hub: Grafana](../../../observability-hub/grafana/README.md)
 Then, deploy the Kepler dashboard with the above command.

 You should now be able to access Grafana with `username: rhel` and `password:rhel` from the grafana route.

-You should now be able to access Grafana with `username: rhel` and `password:rhel` from the grafana route.